-As at June 30, 2020, the REIT is in a strong liquidity position with a Debt to GBV (as defined below) of 44.4%, \$75,000 of undrawn Credit Facilities (as defined below), cash on hand of \$3,750 and eight unencumbered properties with an aggregate value of approximately \$128,000.
-See Section 7 "Liquidity and Capital Resources" in this MD&A for more details.
-The REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the REIT's Credit Facilities (as defined below).
-In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% of AFFO payout ratio (calculated on a rolling four quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving Credit Facilities).
-The third lender has increased the cap on distributions to 110% of AFFO (calculated on a rolling four quarter basis) until September 30, 2021.
+As at September 30, 2020, the REIT is in a strong liquidity position with: a Debt to GBV (as defined below) of 44.8%, \$60,600 of undrawn Credit Facilities, cash on hand of \$432 and nine unencumbered properties with an aggregate value of approximately \$141,720 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
+In Q2 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities.
+In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% AFFO payout ratio (calculated on a rolling four-quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving Credit Facilities).
+The third lender has increased the cap on distributions to 110% of AFFO (calculated on a rolling four-quarter basis) until September 30, 2021.
 At the time of engaging in these discussions, the REIT did not expect to exceed the original limits contained in the Credit Facilities; however, management worked with the REIT's lenders in order to manage any potential further risk associated from the impact of COVID-19.